 Tool Description Calculator Student has access to a basic, scientific, or graphing calculator, depending on grade level and test.
-See DEED Assessments Calculator Policy for details on calculator availability.
+See Alaska Statewide Summative Assessment Calculator Policy for details on calculator availability.
 Color Shows a variety of color contrasting options for students to choose during the test.
 Eliminator Student may cross out/eliminate answer choices.
-Reference Sheet Shows mathematic formulas relevant to the assessment.
+Formulas Table Shows mathematic formulas relevant to the assessment.
 Glossary Certain words or phrases in the item are underlined with dots, and information about that word or phrase will pop up when selected.
 These words and phrases are part of the assessment content and do not provide extra context for the answer.
 Graph Paper Student can use graph paper to draw lines and points during the test.
 Hard copy graph paper may also be provided.
 Graph paper must be securely destroyed after assessment session.
 Guideline A straight edge line used to follow along with each line of text or to help student track items.
 Help Videos Help videos are available within the secure test engine and show students how to respond to item types and use tools.
 Highlight Student may use a highlighter to mark words or numbers.

-ΤοοΙ Description Magnification Magnify up to 2x the text or images on student screen for better viewing.
+Tool Description Magnification Magnify up to 2x the text or images on student screen for better viewing.
 Mac, Windows, and Chromebook users can now use Ctrl + and Ctrl - on their keyboard to zoom in and out. iPad users use the Pinch Zoom feature.
 Notepad Student can use Notepad to take notes on each test question.
 Pencil/Drawing Tool Students can use Pencil to make marks on the screen.
 Protractor Protractor is used to measure angles within an item image.
 Ruler Student can use Customary Ruler and Metric Ruler to measure images on the screen.
 Sticky Notes Creates and places a note (or multiple notes) on the screen in which a student can type a short message.
+Spell Check Spell check is a software feature that identifies possible misspellings, and either auto-corrects or suggests possible corrections.
+This will only appear on Constructed Response questions.
+A red "squiggly" line indicates a potential spelling error.
+A student can click on the word underlined by a squiggly line, and the spell check feature will display possible correct spelling options.